Topics Meeting of Code Administration Managers and Practitioners for FY2023

 Opening remarks

-Prior to the meeting, Ms. Chika Hirata, Chairperson of the Pharmaceutical Association of Japan Code Compliance Promotion Committee, introduced the basic policy of the Committee for FY2023 and an overview of the four key issues.
+Prior to the meeting, Ms. Chika Hirata, Chairperson of the JPMA Code Compliance Committee, introduced the basic policy of the Committee for FY2023 and an overview of the four key issues.
 She then encouraged the participating code administrators and practitioners to take the information and tools shared and discussed at the meeting back to their member companies and make effective use of them.

 <Basic Policy

-The Code Compliance Promotion Committee supports member companies in fulfilling their social responsibilities with high ethical standards as members of the life-related industry by complying with relevant laws and regulations as well as the Pharmaceutical Manufacturers Association Code of Practice and other voluntary codes.
+The Code Compliance Committee supports member companies in fulfilling their social responsibilities with high ethical standards as members of the life-related industry by complying with relevant laws and regulations as well as the JPMA Code of Practice and other voluntary codes.

-Chika Hirata, Chair, Pharmaceutical Association of Japan Code Compliance Promotion Committee
+Chika Hirata, Chairperson, Pharmaceutical Association of Japan Code Compliance Promotion Committee

-Mr. Go Matsumura, Chairperson of the Code Compliance Promotion Committee, reconfirmed the "Request for Prevention of Erroneous Dissemination of Information on In-house Drugs Prior to Approval" issued on April 18, 2023 as a notice by the Chairperson of the Committee.
+Mr. Go Matsumura, Chairperson of the Code Compliance Committee, reconfirmed the "Request for Prevention of Erroneous Dissemination of Information on In-house Drugs Prior to Approval" issued on April 18, 2023, as a Chairperson's Notice.
 In particular, he reminded the Committee of the need to thoroughly implement measures to prevent misdelivery of information to outsourcing companies and to conduct inspections of such companies.

-The Committee also explained that, following the release of the "FY2022 Report on the Monitoring of Activities to Provide Sales Information" on August 21, 2023, the Committee issued a "Request for Thorough Compliance with the Pharmaceutical Manufacturers Association Code" to each member company on August 23, requesting member companies to review the report and correctly understand the Guidelines for Activities to Provide Sales Information.
-The Committee requested member companies to review the report and correctly understand the Guidelines for Activities to Provide Marketing Information, as well as to comply with the Pharmaceutical Manufacturers Association Code.
+The Committee also explained that the Committee had issued the "Guideline Workshops Code Compliance" to member companies on August 23, 2022 in response to the release of the "FY2022 Report on the Monitoring of Activities to Provide Sales Information" on August 21, 2023, and requested member companies to review the report and correctly understand the Guidelines for Activities to Provide Sales Information.
+The Committee requested member companies to review the report and correctly understand the Guidelines for Activities to Provide Marketing Information, as well as to comply with the JPMA Code.

-Chairperson: Chika Hirata, Chairperson, Pharmaceutical Association of Japan Code Compliance Promotion Committee
+Chairperson: Tsuyoshi Matsumura, Chairperson, Pharmaceutical Manufacturers Association of Japan (PMAJ) Code Compliance Promotion Committee

-In addition, an overview of the two cases of action newly added to the "Case Studies of Actions" in FY2022 and the viewpoints of the actions taken were also explained.
+In addition, an overview of the two cases of action newly added to the "Casebook of Actions" in FY2022 and the viewpoints of the actions taken were explained.

-Lastly, the committee requested member companies to promptly share the fact of their reports with the Pharmaceutical Manufacturers Association of Japan (PMAJ) in the event that a member company reports an act in violation of the PMAJ Code of Practice to a government agency as a possible violation of laws and regulations.
+Lastly, the JPMA was requested to promptly share with the JPMA the fact that a member company reported to a government agency about an act by a member company in violation of the JPMA Code of Practice, as it may be a violation of laws and regulations.

 Compliance Promotion Committee

-Mr. Takashi Tamada, a member of the Code Compliance Promotion Committee, explained the measures to be taken during the Code Understanding Promotion Month in FY2023.
+Mr. Takashi Tamada, a member of the Code Compliance Committee, explained the measures to be taken during the Code Compliance Month in FY2023.

-First, the theme for FY2023 was decided to be "meeting society's expectations through sincere actions" for the third consecutive year since FY2021, as it was highly evaluated by member companies in questionnaires, etc. The sub-theme was "Everything is for patients" because patients and people who wish for their health are beyond our actions to meet their expectations as a member of a company involved in life-related business.
+First, the theme for FY2023 was decided to be "Meeting Society's Expectations through Sincere Actions" for the third consecutive year since FY2021, as it was highly evaluated by member companies in questionnaires, etc. The sub-theme was "All for Patients", as patients and people who desire good health are the destination of actions that meet expectations as a member of a company involved in life-related business.
 The sub-theme was "All for Patients" because patients and people who wish for their health are beyond our actions to meet their expectations as a life-related company, and this was reflected in the poster design.

-The presentation continued with an explanation of the poster display and inspection items, as well as the electronic media for the poster.
-A collection of case studies of inspection items and the MHLW Code of Practice explanatory materials were also introduced.
+The presentation continued with an explanation of the poster display and inspection items, as well as the poster's electronic media, and included a collection of examples of inspection items and an introduction to the JPMA Code of Practice Explanation document.

 Takashi Tamada Practice Member